Yuna-Goncharov/-university-books-concordance/readme.md

 # Documents Database
-SQL Project for Open University, written in python3 by:
+SQL Project for Open University, written in python3
-Yona Goncharov Bouju and Dor Hayun

 A University project in which we had to take txt book files from Gutenberg and then parse and index the words in each book.